 Traveling with your pet by train can also be a much cheaper alternative than flying or even driving.
 In addition, you won’t have to worry about having to produce proof of vaccinations, a health certificate, or any other type of paperwork.
 In fact, most trains only require that your pet be able to travel in a pet carrier that can fit on your lap, or underneath your seat.

 Amtrak is a passenger railroad service that provides medium- and long-distance intercity service in the contiguous United States and to nine Canadian cities.
-Amtrak welcomes dogs and cats up to 20 pounds for trips up to seven hours on most routes.
-Pets are permitted in Coach Class and Acela Business Class (pets are not allowed in Sleeping cars, non-Acela Business Class, food service cars or other accommodations).
-Pet travel by train in Canada is not available on Adirondack, Maple Leaf and Amtrak Cascades; not available on Auto Train, Keystone Service, Pennsylvanian, San Joaquins, Capitol Corridor Pacific Surfliner or Thruway Connecting Services.
-Amtrak does not ship pets or allow them to travel as checked baggage — a pet must travel with a human.
-Read more here.
+Amtrak welcomes dogs and cats up to 20 pounds (combined weight of pet and carrier) for trips up to seven hours on most routes.
+Only dogs and cats are allowed to travel as pets.
+Pets are permitted in Coach Class and Acela Business Class (pets are not allowed in Acela First Class seating, First Class private rooms, non-Acela Business Class, food service cars or other accommodations).
+Reservations with pets are limited to seven hours total travel time, including transfer time between trains on multiple-segment trips.

 Not all Amtrak trains allow pets, and some trains don’t accept pets on all services.
 For example, if travelling between New York and Washington, the Northeast Regional trains accept pets on all services.
 However, the Acela Express only accepts pets on weekend and holiday services, while some other trains don’t allow pets anytime.
 Some routes designate a specific Coach car for pets: Amtrak Cascades, Carl Sandburg, Illinois Zephyr, Illini, Lincoln Service, Saluki, Pere Marquette, Wolverine, Blue Water, Hiawatha and Missouri River Runner.
 On other pet friendly routes, you and your pet may ride in any Coach car.
 Find info on which Amtrak trains allow pets.